FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 **For this reason, we deprecated these features.**
 * Shadows
 * Material Creation Editor (Material means visualized patterns of objects.
-For example rust or roughness of a metal object are some of material functions)
+For example, rust and/or roughness patterns can be considered as metal materials for objects)

 **Let's have a detailed explaination.**